cross-seed/cross-seed.org/docs/basics/options.md

 For media library searches `risky` is necessary due to the renaming of files.

 :::tip
-Using skipRecheck in conjunction with `risky` is not recommended in most cases (depending on your content and trackers) and will result in your torrents paused to prevent additional downloading from taking place.
+Using skipRecheck in conjunction with `risky` is not recommended and could result in you downloading incorrect/missing pieces rather than cross-seeding properly.
 **Proceed with caution!**
 :::